travelersecurity/travelersecurity.github.io/_countries/india/kashmir.markdown

 ---
 <h3>Notes</h3>
 Policies of baggage re-identification and carry-on luggage appear to be non-uniformly applied in the area.
+Carry-on was strictly controlled in Jammu in Summer 2015, but was not prohibited in Leh.